-Melissa had fibroids in her uterus that were causing pain in the left side of her abdomen in January 1994.
+Melissa had fibroids in her uterus that were causing pain in the left side of her abdomen.
 Her consultant advised a total abdominal hysterectomy, but it was decided that they wouldn't remove her ovaries as she was only 38 at the time.

-Melissa was admitted to Guy's Hospital on 11 January 1995 for the operation.
+Melissa was admitted to Guy's Hospital for the operation.

 Before the operation a junior doctor indicated to Melissa that it was the consultant’s policy to remove the ovaries in order to protect against ovarian cancer.

 At that time Melissa's father was suffering from cancer so she signed the consent form.
 There was no further information given to her about the consequences of having her ovaries removed.

 Melissa underwent the operation and both her ovaries were removed as part of the surgery.

 It was subsequently established that the ovaries were completely normal.